lukechampine/randmap/README.md

 twice), but in practice this is rare.
 I may improve the implementation later to iterate through a random permutation of indices, which would guarantee eventual termination.

+## Random Iteration ##

+randmap provides `Iter` and `FastIter` functions for iterating through maps in random or pseudeorandom order.
+The standard way to do this is to flatten the map and use `math/rand.Perm` to iterate through the slice.
+Although this is sufficiently random, it requires O(_n_) space and time, which is infeasible for large maps. randmap instead uses a Feistel network to simultaneously generate and iterate through permutations in constant space.
+This approach is further detailed in the docstring of the `perm` subpackage.
+The main tradeoff is that the generator approach will be much slower when _n_ is small.

 ## Examples ##